-Our Pastor(s) require a minimum of three counseling sessions.
+Our Pastor(s) require counseling sessions.
 The wedding service will be discussed during the first session with the couple.
 Important issues in the marriage relationship will be covered in later sessions.

 No wedding date will be confirmed on the church calendar until the couple has met with the pastor.

 The Lead Pastor of Heritage United Methodist Church is responsible for all services conducted therein.
 Should you wish another pastor to participate in the service, you must first consult with the pastor of Heritage United Methodist Church and if approved to take part in the service the pastor may extend the invitation.
 All clergy must be licensed in the Commonwealth of Virginia to conduct weddings and a copy of the pastor’s license must be sent to the pastor of Heritage United Methodist Church prior to the final counseling session.

 The rehearsal and service are under the direction of the pastor.
 A member of the church who serves as a wedding coordinator will assist the pastor.
 Even if the bride has obtained a professional wedding coordinator, Heritage United Methodist Church still requires that one of our wedding coordinators be present for the rehearsal and wedding.